 If you are interested in being notified of funding availability during the next funding cycle or need more information about the grant process, please email Brenda Kain, Housing Manager or call 925-671-3088 to be added to the email notification list.

-The Analysis of Impediments to Fair Housing (AI) is available for review and comment
+The 2020/25 Analysis of Impediments to Fair Housing

 Recipients of funds from the U.S. Department of Housing and Urban Development (HUD) have a duty to affirmatively further fair housing, by taking proactive steps to overcome housing discrimination and segregation.
-To meet this requirement, Concord, in cooperation with Contra Costa County and the Cities of Antioch, Pittsburg, and Walnut Creek, as well as the three Public Housing Authorities (PHAs) in the County, are conducting an Analysis of Impediments (AI).
+To meet this requirement, Concord, in cooperation with Contra Costa County and the Cities of Antioch, Pittsburg, and Walnut Creek, as well as the three Public Housing Authorities (PHAs) in the county, conducted an Analysis of Impediments (AI) for 2020/25.

 The AI is a report that identifies fair housing issues in the region and contributing factors to these issues, and outlines goals and strategies to address them.
 The AI process involves an analysis of data provided by HUD, local data from the jurisdictions and PHAs, and feedback gathered from the community.